team-dev-docs/devdocsprod-dev-docs/dev-docs/context-docs-VS Code Commands-_Generating-Folder-Documentation-with-Dev-Docs.md.md

    - Files from "src/components" will be mapped to "UI Components" in the cloud or documentation structure.
    - Files from "src/utils" will be mapped to "Utility Functions" in the cloud or documentation structure.

 This configuration helps in organizing and structuring project files when generating documentation or syncing with cloud storage.
+It allows for a more logical and intuitive organization of documentation, making it easier for team members to navigate and understand the project structure.